 Authors acknowledge technical inputs and support from the members of the "Project IPv6@BITS" at the Birla Institute of Technology and Science, Pilani, India, Dr. Latif Ladid of Ericsson Telebit, (Luxembourg); Dr. Torstern Braun of University of Bern (Switzerland); Dr. Pascal Lorenz of I.U.T. at the University of Haute Alsace, Colmar (France); Dr. S. Rao of Telscom A.G.
-(Switzerland); Dr. Bernardo Martinez of Versaware Inc. (Spain); Juan Quemada of UPM, Madrid (Spain) and Dr. Merce and Dr. Paulo at the EC and Dr. Zoubir Mammeri of IRIT (France).
+(Switzerland); Dr. Bernardo Martinez of Versaware Inc. (Spain); Juan Quemada of UPM, Madrid (Spain); Dr. Merce and Dr. Paulo Desousa at the EC; Dr. Zoubir Mammeri of IRIT (France) and Dr. Brian Carpenter of IBM.